-There is an abundance of hiden away gardens, country houses and stately homes that are in beautiful bloom throughout the summer months, take a look at our top picks of National Trust gardens to visit.
+There is an abundance of hidden away gardens, country houses and stately homes that are in beautiful bloom throughout the summer months, take a look at our days out – summer gardens guide.
 We’ve picked favourites from each region, so you’ll never have too big a round trip.

 Escape the hustle and bustle of the city and soak up the sun in the peaceful surroundings of Saltram’s beautifully kept 18th-century gardens.
 Go for a relaxing stroll down quiet paths with secluded corners, and discover an abundance of exotic trees throughout the gardens.
 Why not join a friendly gardener-led tour to pick up some top tips and historical facts?
 Make sure you visit the orange grove – a perfect spot to soak up the sun and take in the sweet smells of fruit ripening on the trees.

 Framed by coastal cliffs, the garden at Coleton Fishacre is full of rugged charm.
 Take a refreshing walk along paths that weave through glades and past tranquil ponds, and catch enticing glimpses of the sea.
 The garden’s sheltered location and unusual micro climate means that exotic plants such as the protea, identified by its large pink petals, can flourish.
 Other plants to look out for include tulips, crocuses and wild garlic.

 For more information, visit Coleton Fishacre